-When you first learn you have Crohn's disease, you may wonder how it will affect your lifestyle.
-By learning all you can about the disease and how to manage it, you can keep doing the things you love.
+When you first learn you have Crohn's disease, you'll have questions about how it will affect your lifestyle.
+Learn all you can about the disease and how to manage it, so you can keep doing the things you love.

 Find a Doctor and Treatment Center

 First, you need a doctor who specializes in treating the digestive tract -- a gastroenterologist.
 Ask your primary doctor for a recommendation.

 You can also look up doctors who specialize in treating Crohn’s disease and other inflammatory bowel diseases (IBDs) on the web sites of these organizations:

 - Crohn’s and Colitis Foundation of America (CCFA)

 When you choose a doctor, consider these questions: